Nonkululeko-Ma/Linear_regression_model/README.md

 - How to properly manage GitHub repositories

 This was a fun project to learn how to use **Rust** for simple AI models.

+ # Submission
+ Submission

+The complete source code is available on GitHub at https://....name and username.

+The Cargo.toml file remains unchanged.

+This README.md file documents the entire process.

+The project was submitted via Blackboard LMS